 So, Twitter gives you three advertising options to suit your budget and aims: promoted tweets, promoted accounts and promoted trends.
 Approximately, the first two could cost you anything from 30p to £3 per engagement, while promoted trends cost £150,000 per day.

 Advertisements can offer a good ROI (return on investment) when used in tandem with an effective marketing strategy.

 Recycle your content

 This strategy might seem counter-intuitive.
 But remember, tweets don’t quite have the organic reach they used to.
-The average Twitter users has just shy of a thousand followers, so there’s a good chance they missed your tweet the first time round.
+The average Twitter user has around 700 followers, so there’s a good chance they missed your tweet the first time round.

 So, rather than sounding like a broken record, tweeting the same big news a few times a week or month is now considered best practice to give you a better chance of being heard.